DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 analogy with the game of chess and how front page images in newspapers frame different narratives connected to the failed coup.
 Bartira S.
-Fortes highlights the paradox between Indigenous visibility at Lula da Silva's inauguration on 1 January and the negation and silencing of diversity in the events of 8 January.
+Fortes highlights the paradox between Indigenous visibility at Lula da Silva\'s inauguration on 1 January and the negation and silencing of diversity in the events of 8 January.
 In a similar vein, Ana Paula da Rosa discusses another contemporary paradox: the narcissistic omnipresence of images of the coup participants on social media during